hakubo/Hasher/readme.markdown

 #Use

-To listen to changes it is as simple as calling:
+To listen to changes, it is as simple as calling:

 	Hasher({
 		'hashName': function(){